nastasia-iv/genvar/transcript_conservativity/README.md

 ### Overview
 This repository contains scripts and notebooks for the analysis of transcript conservation in human genes.
 The analysis combines information about genetic variations in transcripts with expression data and classic conservativity metrics to gain insights into transcript conservation across genes.
-A list of required packages and libraries is presented in [environment.yaml](environment.yaml).

 #### Code Directory

 [vcf_parser.py](code/vcf_parser.py) - Script for parsing VCF files to collect necessary data.